 Adding backdoors so governments can access data is a "major security risk".
 This is the (perhaps slightly obvious) conclusion of security experts and cryptographers writing in a report entitled Keys Under Doormats: Mandating insecurity by requiring government access to all data and communications.

-The report from the Massachusetts Institute of Technology’s Computer Science and Artificial Intelligence Lab criticises plans to allow law enforcement agencies unfettered access to encrypted data through the use of either front doors or backdoors.
+The report from the Massachusetts Institute of Technology’s Computer Science and Artificial Intelligence Lab criticises plans to allow law enforcement agencies unfettered access to encrypted data through the use of either front doors (opens in new tab) or backdoors (opens in new tab).
 More importantly it poses the question: "if we want to maintain the security of user information, is this sort of access even technically possible?"

 Now that we are all more security conscious than ever before, news that governments around the world - including the US and UK - want to limit the strength of encryption that can be used escaped few people.
 The government wants to be able to access whatever data it wants, whenever it wants, and has tried to force hardware and software manufacturers to build backdoors (opens in new tab) into their products that it can use.